Under Construction — this site is actively being built. Check back soon.

 Hand-made bands

 USE Survey scores all A-grade on the SUS benchmark.
-Won the Convergence Innovation Competition (golden ticket into Create-X).
-Graduated from Georgia Tech's startup incubator.
-Carl is now at Apple Hardware Engineering.
+NPS of 46.2.
+Won the Convergence Innovation Competition — the golden ticket into Georgia Tech's Create-X startup incubator.
+Graduated Create-X. Award: https://research.gatech.edu/ipat/cic/spring-2021/fobbr

 • USE Survey: Usefulness 87.3%, Satisfaction 85.8%, Ease of Learning 96.5% — all A-grade SUS